 CREP is a not-for-profit 501(c)(6) corporation composed of organizations that offer NCCA-accredited exercise certifications.
 It was formed for the purpose of advancing and protecting the industry through self-regulation by promoting best practices, developing industry standards, and educating policy makers.

 USREPS is the United States Registry of Exercise Professionals® (USREPS®), an internationally recognized registry of exercise professionals in the United States.
 It supports the exercise professional that holds an NCCA-accredited exercise certification by serving as a clearinghouse for verification by employers, regulatory bodies, and consumers.

-All CSCS and NSCA-CPT certified professionals in the United States are added to the Registry, and any newly certified professionals will be added once they become certified.
+All CSCS, NSCA-CPT, and TSAC-F certified professionals in the United States are added to the Registry, and any newly certified professionals will be added once they become certified.

 Additional benefits include:

 Being a positive force that is shaping the landscape of the strength and conditioning profession by elevating and recognizing the professionals we serve.

 The Coalition for the Registration of Exercise Professionals

 Members of the coalition are committed to advancing the fitness profession and earning recognition as a health provider for practitioners that have passed a competency-based program using an exercise certification exam that has been accredited by the NCCA.

 United State Registry of Exercise Professionals – a registry created by CREP to advance its mission.
 It is an internationally recognized registry of exercise professionals in the United States who hold NCCA-accredited exercise certifications.